utkarshluthra/utkarshluthra/README.md

 ![Cover](/CoverPhoto.png)
 # Welcome to My Github Profile

-### My Name is Utkarsh Luthra and I am a CS student here to contribute, learn, and showcase my projects, (atleast some of them), along with becoming a part of this amazing community of programmers.
+### My Name is Utkarsh Luthra and I am a CS student here to contribute, learn, and showcase my projects, along with becoming a part of this amazing community of programmers.

 ## My Programming Journey (_2016-2021_)